jgreener64/phd_thesis/README.md

 - How to refer to other sections - use labels, check throughout
 - Cyclin A or A2?
 Cyclin capitalised (also in title)?
 Is there a space?
 See Greg's paper
 - Binding assay or immunoblot assay etc
-- Abbreviations: check first use of each
+- Abbreviations: check first use of each, e.g. PDB
 - Italicisation throughout
 - Active site should really be ATP-binding site for CDK2, also consistent name for ANS site
-- Consistent PDB ID ref
 - Refer to all parts of figures in main text
 - Get C-helix inactivation ref from Greg
 - OA on GitHub